tmenguy/ha-solcast-solar/README.md

 >
 > Log capture instructions are in the Bug Issue Template - you will see them if you start creating a new issue - make sure you include these logs if you want the assistance of the repository constributors.
 >
 > An example of busy messages and a successful retry are shown below (with debug logging enabled).
 In this case there is no issue, as the retry succeeds.
 Should ten consecutive attempts fail, then the forecast retrieval will end with an `ERROR`.
-If that happens, manually trigger another `solcast_solar.update_forecasts` service call, or wait for your next scheduled automation run.
+If that happens, manually trigger another `solcast_solar.update_forecasts` service call (or if auto-update is enabled use `solcast_solar.force_update_forecasts`), or wait for the next scheduled update.
 >
 > Should the load of sites data on integration startup be the call that has failed with 429/Too busy, then the integration cannot start correctly, and it will retry continuously.